 Your skin is constantly plummeted with germs, toxins and generally bad things, whether by fluke or, more commonly, by things that you put on it.
 Everything from your makeup to your laundry detergent contains certain types of toxins which, on their own might not be so bad, but combined with others and skin that’s like mine that isn’t always the healthiest, it can be a really bad combination.

-Using Native Deodorant for three weeks (that’s about how long it took to clear the rash and the bump) gave my skin a chance to recoup.
+Using Native Deodorant for three weeks (that’s about how long it took to clear the rash and the bump) gave my sensitive skin a chance to recoup.
 And I’ve used it every day since.
 In fact, I loved Native so much that I went back and got more products.

 I am now the proud owner of:

 And I LOVE it all.
-The body was and deodorant both smell amazing (which, in turn, makes me smell amazing) and you have to use so little that the amount you get lasts a long while.
+The body wash and deodorant both smell amazing (which, in turn, makes me smell amazing) and you have to use so little that the amount you get lasts a long while.
 The Charcoal Toothpaste makes your teeth feel amazing and your breath fresh.

 There honestly isn’t a product I’ve received yet that I wouldn’t recommend.
 In fact, I love Native products so much that I’ve convinced some of my friends and family members to make the switch too.
 And, guess what?
 They LOVE it!